-I’m very excited to share this recipe with you today.
+I’m very excited to share the gluten free pumpkin doughnuts with you today.
 Not only are these easy to make but they are delicate, have all the flavors and spice of fall, and are topped with a sweet maple pecan glaze – SO GOOD!
 We have been eating them every morning for the past week and we can’t seem to get enough.

 And for the glaze I used this recipe from the Detoxinisa.
 The only change I made was that I doubled the maple syrup, reduced the water to 2 Tbsp., and made it my food processor instead of a blender.
 The food processor didn’t get the glaze completely smooth, but we were still very happy with it.